-The AOC is party to various administrative proceedings, legal actions, and tort claims which may result in settlements or decisions adverse to the federal government.
+The AOC is party to various administrative proceedings, legal actions and tort claims which may result in settlements or decisions adverse to the federal government.
 Additionally, the AOC has contractual agreements with various energy service providers which may require future financial obligations.

-The AOC's accrued and potential liabilities for contingent and environmental cleanup costs, as of September 30, 2023, and 2022, are shown in the following table.
+The AOC's accrued estimated liabilities for contingent and environmental cleanup costs, as of September 30, 2024, and 2023, are shown in the following table.
 See Note 13 for an explanation of the increase in the Environmental Cleanup Cost Liabilities.